Home > Switzerland > Matterhorn Glacier Trail in Zermatt

 However if you come by car, you can park it in Täsch, outside Zermatt and then take a cute train ride until Zermatt.

-What clothing and equipment should i bring to do the Matterhorn Glacier Trail?
+What to Bring to the Matterhorn Glacier Trail?

 To ensure a safer and more comfortable journey in this mid-altitude mountain hike with some gravel sections, certain specific equipment is indispensable, especially if you’re staying overnight or doing it on a cold day: